margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 # Creative Writing - Independent Writing #
-# Ripple Effect, Time, and  Words of Wisdom, Fading Out, The Tide, The Truth, Flickering Lights #
+# Ripple Effect, Time, and  Words of Wisdom, Fading Out, The Tide, The Truth, Flickering Lights, A Circular World #

 ## The Coins ##
 The four coins sitting on the grounds.